WWE Stars Remember The Life Of Superfly Jimmy Snuka

 Interestingly, as popular as Jimmy “Superfly” Snuka was in the WWE during his career, he never held one single title in the promotion.
 He had his biggest feud with Rowdy Roddy Piper, which included the infamous Piper’s Pit where Piper smashed a coconut over his head.
 He also had a big feud with the Magnificent Muraco.
 That was the feud where Jimmy leaped off the top of the steel cage in one of the WWE’s most iconic moments.

 However, his legacy will always be tarnished by the allegations leveled against him after the death of Nancy Argentino.
 The death happened while Snuka was wrestling in a WWE television taping in Pennsylvania.
-Jimmy returned to the motel where he and Argentino were staying and he found her dead.
+Jimmy returned to the motel where he and Argentino were staying, and he found her dead.

 Jimmy Snuka had different statements about what happened before he left to wrestle that day.
 In one statement, he said she had fallen and hit her head earlier in the day.
-In another, he said he had pushed her and she fell and hit her head.
+In another, he said he had pushed her, and she fell and hit her head.
 No charges were filed against him at the time.

 RELATED WWE REPORTS BY THE INQUISITR